Patch-based Medical Image Segmentation using Matrix Product State Tensor Networks: Methods

 \subsection{Overview}

 We propose a tensor network based model to perform image segmentation.
-This is performed by learning a linear segmentation model in an exponentially high dimensional feature space.
-Specifically, we derive a hyper-plane such that it is able to classify pixels in a high dimensional feature space into foreground and background classes across all image patches in the dataset.
+This is performed by learning a linear segmentation model in an exponentially high-dimensional feature space.
+Specifically, we derive a hyper-plane such that is able to classify pixels in a high-dimensional feature space into foreground and background classes across all image patches in the dataset.
+A high level overview of the proposed model that describes these steps is illustrated in Figure~\ref{fig:model}.

-Input images are first converted into non-overlapping image patches.
-These image patches are flattened (raveled) into 1D vectors and simple feature transformations are applied to each pixel to obtain the {\em local feature maps}.
-Performing tensor products of these local feature maps lifts the flattened image patches into an exponentially high dimensional feature space, resulting in the {\em global feature map}.
+Input images are first converted into non-overlapping image patches. {These image patches are flattened (ravel operation in Figure~\ref{fig:model}) into 1D vectors and simple feature transformations such as the sinusoidal transformations in~\citet{stoudenmire2016supervised} are applied to each pixel {(elements of 1D vector)} to obtain the {\em local feature maps}.
+These local feature maps are similar to the feature extraction performed in other model-based methods that use multi-scale Hessian features in vesselness-type methods~\cite{frangi1998multiscale}, except that in tensor networks these local feature maps are used in lifting the input data to a higher dimensional space.} The lift itself is achieved by performing tensor products of the local feature maps resulting in the {\em global feature map}.
 Weights of a linear model that operates on the global feature map are approximated using the matrix product state (MPS) tensor network\footnote{Matrix product state tensor networks are also known as Tensor Trains in literature.}~\citep{perez2006matrix,oseledets2011tensor}.
 These learnable MPS tensor networks are weight-shared across the different image patches (implemented as a batched operation) resulting in our strided tensor network model for performing image segmentation.
-The predicted segmentations are 1D vectors which are then reshaped (unraveled) back into the image space to correspond to the input image patch.
+The predicted segmentations are 1D vectors which are then reshaped (unravel block in Figure~\ref{fig:model}) back into the image space to correspond to the input image patch.
 These predicted segmentations are compared with the segmentation mask from training data and a suitable loss is backpropagated to optimise the weights of our model.
-A high level overview of the proposed model that describes these steps is illustrated in Figure~\ref{fig:model}.

-We present a brief introduction to tensor notation, describe the specifics of approximating the segmentation rule with MPS and a discussion on various candidate local feature maps in the remainder of this section.
+We next describe the specifics of approximating the segmentation rule with MPS and a discussion on different local feature maps in the remainder of this section.